Social Responsibility: Education

 HEAT Black History Month Challenge

 The Black History Month Challenge is a game show-style competition held at the AmericanAirlines Arena during the month of February where two teams of students from two local schools test their knowledge of Black history for a chance to win a HEAT prize pack, which includes HEAT tickets and a $4,000 grant to the winning school.
 Both attending schools are also provided a pizza party provided by Papa John’s.
-This will be the tenth year of the event hosted by HEAT Television Host and Courtside Reporter Jason Jackson and also incorporating two HEAT legends as captains on each of the opposing teams.
-Miami-Dade County Public Schools currently holds the series edge over Broward County Public Schools thus far with five wins to three.
+2021 will be the twelfth year of the event hosted by HEAT Television Host and Courtside Reporter Jason Jackson and also incorporating two HEAT legends as captains on each of the opposing teams.
+The series between Miami-Dade County Public Schools and Broward County Public Schools is currently tied with five wins apiece.

 HEAT Back To School